gogocharli/cgr-consulting/src/en/index.md

   title: CGR is a growing sales firm specialised in providing direct marketing solutions for the most ambitious companies in North America.
   subtitle: Taking Your Product To New Heights.
   description:
-    - 'Accédez à de nouveaux marchés, augmentez la satisfaction de votre clientèle, et augmentez vos revenus en délegant vos ventes à des experts.'
+    - 'Whether you are entering a new market or adding a product to your offerings, growing and reaching a new audience is an arduous task even for the best companies.'
     - 'We’ve been involved with many businesses, from startups to Fortune 500, to understand the limits of marketing at scale.
-That’s why we specialize in providing direct marketing solutions with our internal sales team.'
+That’s why we specialize in providing direct marketing solutions with our homegrown sales team.'
 about:
-  title: A decade worth of expertise
+  title: A decade worth of expertise.
   prefix: Almost
   text: In 2012, Christopher Gregory Roussis founded CGR Consulting in the beautiful city of Ottawa after years of experience in sales and client outreach.
 Working on a campaign with one of biggest processing companies in Canada, the team quickly grew to dozens of experts, some of which opened their own offices across the country.
 After a few years Chris moved back to Quebec in order to access the bigger Montréal market,landing deals with comapnies such as Fiserv and Goodfood.
   logos: ['c360hd', 'fiserv', 'clover', 'goodfood']